Costa e Caldeirão do Corvo

 Protected Area for the Management of Habitats or Species

-The inaccessible sea-cliffs house relevant communities, which represent the natural flora endemic to Macaronesia, as well as sea bird colonies.
-This type of habitat belongs to the rocky habitats classified by the Natura 2000 network.
-There is vegetation that grows on the fractures and which composition depends on the geomorphological nature of the sea cliff, but that is particularly rich on rare species.
-This habitat has also terrestrial slopes, walls with comophytic specialized vascular vegetation (that live on small amounts of soil in rocky discontinuities) and biotypes of epiphytic vegetation (that live on other plants, which serve as support).
+The inaccessible sea-cliffs present fractures on which grow vegetation particularly rich in rare species and which composition depend on the geomorphological nature of the sea-cliff.
+This habitat also has terrestrial slopes, walls with specialized comophytic vascular vegetation (that live on small amounts of soil in rocky discontinuities) and biotypes of epiphytic vegetation (that live on other plants, which serve as support).